gillianbc/jackson-object-mapper/README.md

 Simple Spring Boot app to show how we can use Jackson to convert Java objects to JSON strings and JSON strings to Java objects.

+## Included Examples
+- Serializing to a JSON file
+- Serializing to a JSON string
+- Deserializing from a JSON file
+- Deserializing from a JSON string
+- Pretty printing JSON using the JSONObject library
+-
+-
+-
+-

 # Running the App
 It's a very simple Maven Spring project